Leogeon/Recipe-Machine-Learning-Model/README.md

 ## Framing the Problem <a name="framingtheproblem"></a>
 ### Prediction Problem:
 - **Type:** Regression
-- **Objective:** Predicting the 'sugar' content in food items based on their nutritional information.
+- **Objective:** Our objective with this project is to create a model that can accurately predict the sugar content of a recipe given other nutritional facts.

 ### Response Variable:
 - **Variable:** Sugar content (measured quantitatively)
-- **Reason for Choice:** We chose 'sugar' as the response variable to predict its value based on other nutritional information like calories, total fat, sodium, protein, saturated fat, and carbohydrates.
-This choice makes sense if the goal is to understand or manage sugar levels in dietary planning, which is a significant consideration in nutrition and health-related fields.
+- **Reason for Choice:** For our response variable we decided to chose sugar.
+The reason for this is that sugar is the most important nutritional component and being able to accurately predict the level of sugar in a recipe is very beneficial.
+From a health and safety standpoint, many people are faced with diabetes, and for such people, knowing the exact sugar content of food can be the difference between life and death.

 ### Evaluation Metrics:
 - **Root Mean Square Error (RMSE):**